James Pascall was one of the largest sugar confectionery manufacturers in Britain. It remains a leading sweets brand in Australia.

 The Chocolate Eclair product (chewy toffee with a chocolate centre) was introduced in 1960.

-Beecham sold Pascall-Murray to Cadbury for £1.75 million in 1964.
+Pascall-Murray lacked sufficient scale to make considerable profit, and Beecham sold the company to Cadbury for £1.75 million in 1964.
 The following year the Pascall Chocolate Eclair was rebranded as Cadbury’s, and the milk chocolate centre was changed to Dairy Milk.

-In 1970 Cadbury announced the closure of the Mitcham factory, which employed around 1,200 people.
+Cadbury announced the closure of the Mitcham factory, which employed around 1,200 people, in 1970.
 Production was transferred to Bournville and Bristol.
 Cadbury gave the reason for the closure as increased capacity at its other factories and persistent problems in sourcing sufficient labour at Mitcham.

 In 1974 the leading Pascall products included Eclairs, Murraymints, bon-bons, fruit pastilles and marshmallows.
 Many of its sweets were sold in shops direct from the jar.